tilteng/web-style-guide/02-sass.md

 "Faux-bold", in addition to being ugly, will [break the display of colored emoji in Chrome](https://code.google.com/p/chromium/issues/detail?id=441946) (as of July 2015).

 We do not presently make usage of italics and there is no italic version of HelveticaNeueRoman currently available in the codebase.
+If you use `em` or `i` tags, or set `font-style: italic`, this will result in the browser applying a "faux-italic" version of the webfont, which may not be what you want - watch out!

 See also: